SlicR97/Proposition/Items/Hastings' Note.md

 A

 P.S.
 I would suggest you keep your head down for a while; your group has stirred up something in the underbelly of this city.
 I don't yet know what, but I'll keep researching.
-If you want to find out more yourself, maybe try talking to the Rat.
+If you want to find out more yourself, maybe try talking to [[The Rat]].
 "